simonmaddox/node-hashblue-live/README.md

 # node-hashblue-live

-Hashblue Live is a project inside O2 Labs build a streaming API on top of your SMS.
+Hashblue Live is a project inside O2 Labs to build a streaming API on top of your SMS.
 Right now we have inbound SMS working, and we're working on getting your outbound SMS.

 Hashblue Live also has the ability to stop delivery of a message to